 Presidential elections have seen the victory of some influential candidates who have had a lasting impact on national and world politics through their actions.
 Some of these names include Thomas Jefferson, Abraham Lincoln, Theodore Roosevelt, Franklin D. Roosevelt, and John F. Kennedy.

-Since the ratification of the Twelfth Amendment, which transformed the U.S. presidential election process and allowed for the House of Representatives to select the winner in the case of a tie, the 1824 presidential election was the only election to be decided by the House of Representatives.
-The winner of that election, Andrew Jackson, won the popular vote, but is the only U.S. president to have lost the electoral vote.
+Since the ratification of the Twelfth Amendment, which transformed the US presidential election process and allowed for the House of Representatives to select the winner in case of a tie, he 1824 presidential election was the only election to be decided by the House of Representatives.
+The winner of that election, Andrew Jackson, won the popular vote, but is the only US president to have lost the electoral vote.

 Women secured the right to vote for the first time in 1920, with the ratification of the Nineteenth Amendment to the Constitution.
 That election was also the first time the results were communicated over the radio.
 However, the first woman to become a presidential candidate came much before that, when Victoria Woodhull campaigned as nominee for the Equal Rights Party.

-The age requirement for voters in U.S. presidential elections was lowered from twenty-one to eighteen with the Twenty-sixth Amendment to the Constitution in 1971.
+The age requirement for voters in the US presidential elections was lowered from 21 to 18 with the Twenty-sixth Amendment to the Constitution in 1971.